 improvements in governments’ information make citizens worse off in dictatorships.

 Frantz, Erica, Andrea Kendall-Taylor, Joseph Wright, and Xu Xu.
 2020.
 “Personalization of Power and Repression in Dictatorships.”
-Journal of Politics.
+The Journal of Politics.
 Post-print, Appendix, Reproduction Files

 This article uses new data measuring gradations of personalism in authoritarian regimes to